 - Join the NUPIP Network: Partner with Northwestern University and gain access to resources offered by the University and the NUPIP program, as well as ongoing support and consultation for Fellows, supervisors, and host organizations throughout the Fellowship year.
 Plus join a network of dozens of Chicago-area nonprofits and civic organizations, and a community of Fellows, alumni, supervisors, and mentors affiliated with PIP programs at NU, Princeton, and the University of Chicago.

 - Develop Future Leadership & Strengthen the Nonprofit Community: NUPIP offers partner organizations the chance to introduce talented newcomers to the nonprofit community and foster a lifelong commitment to positive social change.
-Additionally, professional development seminars and mentorship from accomplished alumni provide Fellows with valuable skills that they can contribute back to their host organizations.
+Additionally, professional development seminars and mentorship from experienced alumni provide Fellows with valuable skills that they can contribute back to their host organizations.